ericsun95/Flying-High-Again/written_exam/markedquestions.md

   To act as PIC of an aircraft towing a glider, a pilot must have 100 hours of PIC time in the aircraft category, class, and type, if a type rating is required.
 - **Distraction** 200 hours of PIC time in a combination of powered and other-than-powered aircraft.

+- <span style="color:green"> When does a plastic U.S. student pilot certificate expire? </span>
+- Never.
+  A student pilot certificate issued after April 1, 2016 under part 61.19 is issued without a specific expiration date.

+- <span style="color:green"> The pilot in command is required to hold a type rating in which aircraft? </span>
+- Aircraft having a maximum certified takeoff weight of more than 12,500 pounds.
+  A person who acts as a pilot in command of a large aircraft, defined as more than 12,500 lbs., must hold a type rating for that aircraft.

+- <span style="color:green"> The minimum flight visibility required for VFR flights above 10,000 feet MSL and more than 1,200 feet AGL in controlled airspace is </span>
+- 5 miles.
+  Class E airspace requires 5 miles visibility above 10,000' MSL.
+- **Distraction** 3 miles.
+  The visibility in this distracter would apply below 10,000'.
+- **Distraction** 1 mile.
+  The visibility in this distracter would apply below 10,000' in uncontrolled airspace.

+- <span style="color:green"> For private pilot operations, a Second-Class Medical Certificate issued to a 42-year-old pilot on July 15, this year, will expire at midnight on </span>
+- July 31, 2 years later.
+  Second-class medical privileges for private pilot operations expire at the end of the 24th month after the month of the date of the examination if the person has reached his 40th birthday on or before the date of the examination.

+- <span style="color:green"> What is the specific fuel requirement for flight under VFR at night in an airplane? </span>
+- Enough to fly to the first point of intended landing and to fly after that for 45 minutes at normal cruising speed.
+  During the night, the pilot needs enough fuel to fly to the first point of intended landing and, to fly after that for at least 45 minutes.
+- **Distraction** Enough to fly to the first point of intended landing and to fly after that for 30 minutes at normal cruising speed.
+  This distracter is the fuel requirement for a VFR flight during the day.

 #### Flying under BasicMed